wqking/eventpp/readme.md

 endif(eventpp_FOUND)
 ```

-Note: the method 2 doesn't work well with MingW on Windows.
-It works well on Linux.
+Note: when using the method 3 with MingW on Windows, by default CMake will install eventpp in system folder which is not writable.
+You should specify another folder to install.
+To do so, replace `cmake ..` with `cmake .. -DCMAKE_INSTALL_PREFIX="YOUR_NEW_LIB_FOLDER"`.

 ### Using CallbackList
 ```c++